 There is a way now to sanitize all living spaces and not involve toxic chemicals or ultraviolet light that burns the skin and causes skin cancer.
 It has flown under the radar of the media and politicians.
 I think that if all public and private spaces can be sanitized like an operating room, COVID 19 could be exterminated along with all virulent diseases that are transferred through the air and surfaces like the flu and many others.

 You may have heard of UVC lamps that are used to disinfect operating rooms.
-The problem with them is that the spectrum of ultraviolet light they use is extremely dangerous when exposed to people.
+The problem with them is that the spectrum of ultraviolet light they emit is extremely dangerous when exposed to people.
 It passes through the skin, burning and causing skin cancer.
-In nature it does not pass through the upper layers of the atmosphere, like UVA and UVB ultraviolet which give you a tan and can burn your skin with too much exposure, and are necessary for absorption of vitamin D. This is why the astronauts need extra protection while in space.
+In nature it does not reach the surface of the earth because it can’t pass through the upper layers of the atmosphere.
+This is why astronauts need extra protection while in space.
+UVA and UVB ultraviolet light from the sun that give you a tan and a sun burn is also necessary for absorption of vitamin D but does not kill virusus.

 In 2018 a new type of disinfectant lamp called Far-UVC was invented.
-This lamp uses a lower frequency, 222nm, of ultraviolet C light, less than the frequency of regular UVC.
+This lamp uses a lower frequency, 222nm of ultraviolet C light whichis less than the frequency of regular UVC.
 After testing it has proven to be just as effective in killing all viruses and bacteria, and does not penetrate the upper layers of skin and the outer surface of the eyes, thus making it safe for human exposure.
-This testing was completed in 2020 at Columbia University: https://www.cuimc.columbia.edu/news/far-uvc-light-safely-kills-airborne-coronaviruses
+Safety testing was completed in 2020 at Columbia University: https://www.cuimc.columbia.edu/news/far-uvc-light-safely-kills-airborne-coronaviruses

 September 15 is a date I will never forget.
 On September 15 2006 I was playing a gig with the Lisbon Swingers Big Band just south of Lisbon.
 As we were waiting to start our performance I received a call from my step father, Jim.
 He told me that my mom had lost her battle with Mantle Cell Lymphoma.
 I was devastated.
 I walked away from where we were waiting and found a wooded area away from everyone.
 I gained my composure but could not talk to anyone, and then we played the gig.
 This was the most difficult performance of my life.
 My mom was the most influential and special person in my life.
 Last year I wrote this article on Bubblews about her: